Capital gains tax in the United States

-In the United States of America, individuals and corporations pay U.S. federal income tax on the net total of all their capital gains.
+In the United States, individuals and corporations pay a tax on the net total of all their capital gains.
 The tax rate depends on both the investor's tax bracket and the amount of time the investment was held.
 Short-term capital gains are taxed at the investor's ordinary income tax rate and are defined as investments held for a year or less before being sold.
 Long-term capital gains, on dispositions of assets held for more than one year, are taxed at a lower rate.

 Current law

 The United States taxes short-term capital gains at the same rate as it taxes ordinary income.

 Long-term capital gains are taxed at lower rates shown in the table below.
 (Qualified dividends receive the same preference.)

-However, taxpayers pay no tax on income covered by deductions: the standard deduction (for 2022: $12,950 for an individual return, $19,400 for heads of households, and $25,900 for a joint return), or more if the taxpayer has over that amount in itemized deductions.
+However, taxpayers pay no tax on income covered by deductions: the standard deduction (for 2025, reflecting increases made by the One Big Beautiful Bill Act of 2025: $15,750 for an individual return, $23,625 for heads of households, and $31,500 for a joint return, increased for elderly and/or blind taxpayers), or more if the taxpayer has over that amount in itemized deductions.
 Amounts in excess of this are taxed at the rates in the above table.

 Separately, the tax on collectibles and certain small business stock is capped at 28%.
 The tax on unrecaptured Section 1250 gain — the portion of gains on depreciable real estate (structures used for business purposes) that has been or could have been claimed as depreciation — is capped at 25%.

 The income amounts ("tax brackets") were reset by the Tax Cuts and Jobs Act of 2017 for the 2018 tax year to equal the amount that would have been due under prior law.
 They are adjusted each year based on the Chained CPI measure of inflation.